solarsailer/matthieuoger.com/content/posts/2013-07-01-firefox-os.md

 date: "2013-07-01"

 title: Firefox OS

+excerptQuote:
+  name: "Benedict Evans"
+  quote: "When I hear people say how great Firefox OS is, they talk about operators, OEMs, litigation… and sometimes remember to mention users."
 ---

 Mozilla and Telefónica have announced a phone running Firefox OS this morning - the ZTE Open.
 It will cost $69.